 Mesothelioma is a type of cancer that begins in the pleural mesothelium, which is the protective membrane that lines most of the body's internal organs of the chest cavity.

 Experts estimate that there are 2,000 new cases of mesothelioma in the United States each year.
 It's important to seek medical attention if you experience any symptoms of this disease.
-Below you will find answers about what is mesothelioma, including causes and symptoms, and next steps.
+Below you will find answers about what it is, including causes and symptoms, and the next steps.

 There are cases of mesothelioma where patients haven't been exposed to asbestos at all.
 Other possible causes of this disease may include:

-- Radiation - Thorium dioxide (Thorotrast) is a material used by physicians in chest X-rays up to the 1950s.
-The high doses of radiation or injections from thorium dioxide have been reported to cause mesothelioma, according to the American Cancer Society.
+- Radiation: Thorium dioxide (Thorotrast) is a material used by physicians in chest X-rays up to the 1950s.
+High doses of radiation or injections from thorium dioxide have been reported to cause mesothelioma, according to the American Cancer Society.

 Mesothelioma symptoms usually do not show up for 30 years or longer after exposure.
-If you work in an environment where there may be asbestos present, consider a screening test to best facilitate the process for treating mesothelioma.
-Symptoms of mesothelioma in the peritoneal or abdomen area may include:
+If you work in an environment where there may be asbestos present, consider a screening test to best facilitate the process of treating it.
+Symptoms in the peritoneal or abdomen area may include:

 Symptoms of mesothelioma of the lungs may include:

-Monitoring for any of the symptoms of mesothelioma is essential to ensuring you are able to try every option available to increase life expectancy.
+Monitoring for any of the symptoms is essential to ensure you can try every option available to increase life expectancy.
 There are more mesothelioma treatment options available in the earlier stages of this cancer, and the chances of the treatment working are also at an increased rate.

 If the mesothelioma is caught early enough, the life expectancy of the patient can increase dramatically.
 As pleural mesothelioma often presents no symptoms in stage I or II, it is important to keep in contact with your doctor to receive the required chest x-rays and pulmonary scans.
 These monitoring treatments are likely the best way to catch this fatal cancer in its early stages, which will give the patient to best treatment options.